Solitude-Software-Solutions/.github/profile/README.md

 ## My Approach

-At Solitude Solutions, I believe in:
+At Solitude Software Solutions, I believe in:

 - **Learning by Doing**: My projects are as much about the journey of discovery as they are about the end result.
 - **Clean, Self-Explanatory Code**: I strive to write code that tells its own story, complemented by strong documentation.